iBz-04/GitScout/README.md

-# Project Title
+# About Project

-GitSCout is a project meant to help users search and retrieve the most important information from a target person's github account
+GitSCout : is a project meant to help users search and retrieve the most important information from a target person's github account
+#Use Case
-Use case: A recruiter could use it to search for information of an applican, its' simplicity enables people who do not have experience with github to easily navigate
+ A recruiter could use it to search for information of an applicant, its' simple Ui enables people who do not have experience with github to easily navigate.

 ## Tech Stack

-**Client:** HTML, CSS, Vanilla JavaScript, API integration
+Vanilla JavaScript, Github API, HTML, CSS

 ## Features